softlayer/softlayer-python/developers-guide.md

 ***
 ## Actions

 Actions are parameters the {{site.project.alias}} passes along to the API.
-These can be **arguments** or **options** (defined below).
+These can be an **argument** or **option** (defined below).

-* Arguments: These locates the source or destination of information, or alter some type of operation.
+* Argument: Locates the source or destination of information, or alter some type of operation.
-* Options: These tell the command to create, read, update, delete, or display something.
+* Option: Tells the command to create, read, update, delete, or display something.
 Other names for options are "flag" and "switch".

 ### Implementing an Action